 Westchester County is full of parks and other green spaces which offer numerous opportunities for recreation.
-In operation since 1927, Tibbetts Brook Park is one of the county’s first developed parks and remains a popular destination for locals and visitors over 90 years later.
+In operation since 1927, Tibbetts Brook Park is one of the county's first developed parks and remains a popular destination for locals and visitors over 90 years later.
 The park also houses the home field of a United States Australian Football League team called the New York Magpies.
-Our Westchester personal injury lawyers love taking our families here on weekends during the spring, summer, and early fall.
+Our Mount Vernon personal injury lawyers love taking our families here on weekends during the spring, summer, and early fall.

 Some of our favorite aspects of Tibbetts Brook Park include: